 In short, the problem is that the game contains a very high number of high-resolution images, which eats up all of your computer’s available memory.
 The solution is to lower the file size of these images by lowering their resolution.
 Unfortunately, shrinking the textures would have a strong negative impact on the visual quality of the game.

 Each player’s computer is different; some players have a lot of RAM in their computers, and aren’t encountering any crashes at all.
-Shrinking the textures would help out the users who are experiencing crashes, but the users who are NOT experiencing crashes wouldn’t gain any benefit.
+Shrinking the textures would help out the users who are experiencing crashes, but this would be unfair for the users who are NOT experiencing crashes.
 So, I’ve decided to give players the option of lowering the texture resolutions.
-The users who are experiencing crashes will have a fix, and the users who don’t experience crashes won’t be inconvenienced.
+The users who are experiencing crashes will have a fix, and the users who don’t experience crashes won’t have to look at low-res textures.

 This option is available here, in the game’s launch window: